A Bounty of Florida Summer ProduceUpdated: August 23, 2018 Gardening

 Jon and Debbie really have a knack for growing produce even under the extreme conditions of a Florida summer.

 Yesterday, I got some figs, grapes (yes, they grow in Florida in the summer!) and sand (pineapple) pears from them.

 The picture above showcases the vegetables I purchased last week.
 As I type this, I have the calabaza (tropical) pumpkin in the oven.
-My kids cannot wait until I bake some pumpkin bread and pumpkin pie with the 4-5 cups of delectable pumpkin puree I will get from baking this gorgeous speciman.
+My kids cannot wait until I bake some pumpkin bread and pumpkin pie with the 4-5 cups of delectable homemade pumpkin puree I will get from baking this gorgeous speciman.